jedzme/jeduframework/README.md

 # seleniumframework

-A simple selenium framework I created.
+A simple selenium project with samples.
 This is using TestNG as testing framework.
 Language used is Java